walrus543/XDA_Translations/Bluetooth_Volume_Control.md

 <!-- Credits are always appreciated -->
 ### Will translators be mentioned within the app?
+Yes.

 <!-- Some developers offer redeem codes to thank translators
 and/or to help them to translate strings that are specific to PRO features.
 Please explain how to request one -->
 ### Redeem code for translators (Yes/No):
+If any XDA translator woud like a promo code, just mail/pm me.

 ***